webex/components/CONTRIBUTING.md

     ```

 4. Open the code with your favorite editor.
 You're ready! 👍🏼

-## Opening an Issue
-The title of a Bug or Enhancement should clearly indicate what is broken or desired.
-Use the description to explain possible solutions or add details and (especially for Enhancements) explain *how* or *why* the issue is broken or desired.
-Follow the template!

-### Grammar
-While quibbling about grammar in issue titles may seem a bit pedantic, adhering to some simple rules can make it much easier to understand a Bug or an Enhancement from the title alone.
-For example, is the title **"Browsers should support blinking text"** a bug or a feature request?

-- Enhancements: The title should be an imperative statement of how things should be. **"Add support for blinking text"**
-- Bugs: The title should be a declarative statement of how things are. **"Text does not blink"**

 ## Pull Request Guidelines
 Pull requests must include code documentation, tests, follow code style and commits format.